AaltoAsia/O-MI/README.md

 Internet of Things data server.
 Implementation of O-MI Node as specified in [Open Messaging Interface](http://www.opengroup.org/iot/omi/index.htm) ([pdf](https://www2.opengroup.org/ogsys/catalog/C14B)) v1.0 standard with [Open Data Format](http://www.opengroup.org/iot/odf/index.htm) ([pdf](https://www2.opengroup.org/ogsys/catalog/C14A)) standard.
 It is intended to be as reference implementation that shows how these standards work in more detail.
 Missing features and differences to the standard are collected to [this](https://docs.google.com/spreadsheets/d/1duj-cX7dL9QR0igVMLNq9cBytSA196Ogiby-MWMetGw/edit?pref=2&pli=1#gid=1927687927) (work in progress) document.
-Questions or problems with the server or the standards can be posted to Issues or email.
+Questions or problems with the server or the standards can be posted to Issues, email or slack.

 This project also includes:
 * a developer webapp for building and sending O-MI/O-DF messages.